tesselode/nata/readme.md

 - `systemInstance` ([`SystemInstance`](#SystemInstance)) - the instance of the system running in this pool

 ### SystemDefinition
+Defines a set of behaviors that can be added to a game world.

 #### Functions
 A system definition can have functions for the following special events, all of which are optional: